The moment in the lifetime of a community, usually a fandom, when the number of newcomers explodes

 - Team Fortress 2 got this every two months or so during the time it was a paid game.
 Each time a new class pack hit, there'd usually be a TF2 free weekend,so you'd see a lot of newbies on the weekend and more people in the weeks afterwards who bought the game because of the free weekend.
 Even when there were no free weekends, the people who came back to TF2 just to test out the new weapons swelled server populations immensely.

 - Similar case for Left 4 Dead, which had a similar free weekend a few times.
 Many players who had the game for a while complained about the wave of new players flooding in and ruining their fun.
-They also complained about the same thing when Valve announced they would sell the game 40% off the original price for the weekend.
+They also complained about the same thing whenever Valve announced they would sell the game for at least half-off the original price for a weekend.

 - This happens with a lot of games sold over Steam, for that matter, between both free weekends and almost everything on the catalog going on sale for 50% to 75% off or more for various holiday sales.